kopi9999/mz80emu/README.md

 ### For GNU/Linux

-Before compiling the emulator make sure you have at least requred dependencies.
+Before compiling the emulator make sure you have at least requred dependencies installed.

 #### Downloading dependencies on Debian 12